SneakyPeet/whats-that-function/_functions/clojure.core/juxt.md

 ## Example 1

-In this example we want to return the result of some math functions applied to two values
+We'll start with a toy example to show the basic functionality.
+We want to return the result of various math functions applied to two values

 ```clojure
 (defn do-math [a b]